teamchalkboard/chalkboard-coding-challenges/birthdays.md

 # Birthdays app challenge

-The aim is to create a small web app that allows you to keep track of birthdays.
+The aim is to create a small app that allows you to keep track of birthdays.

 When you open the app, you'll be able to see whose birthdays are today, or coming up in the next 2 weeks.
 It will also tell you how old they are (or will be).